 A chemical dependency professional trainee must have a high school diploma or GED.
 They must provide proof of enrollment in a bachelor’s degree program for chemical dependency counseling.
 The trainee candidate must sign such a declaration on their application form and continue to verify their enrollment for every one of the maximum of four years they are renewing credentials.

-A chemical dependency professional must have a minimum of an associate’s degree, although a bachelor’s degree is preferred.
-The degree must be in human services or related fields.
+A chemical dependency professional CDP must have a minimum of an associate’s degree, although a bachelor’s degree is preferred.
+The degree must be in substance abuse, human services or related fields.
 An alternative is the successful completion of 90 quarter or 60 semester college credits in courses from an approved school.
 A minimum of 45 quarter or 30 semester credits must include courses relating to the profession of chemical dependency and must include specific topics.
 These include: